 Why do we need tenure?
 There were times when married female teachers were fired when they became pregnant, experienced teachers were let go because a school board member’s child wanted a teaching job, or coaches were fired for not playing a board member’s child.
 Unions provide teachers with tenure protections and benefits that ensure this type of behavior does not occur.
 In addition, teacher salaries are $50,000 or more per year because of the union; teachers enjoy a large portion of their health, dental and vision insurance paid by the district because of the union; teachers have sick days and personal days because of the union.
 In West Genesee the district provides these benefits and more because of the 20 teacher contracts negotiated by the union since 1968.

 If you want to know what your union has done for you, read the teacher contract.
-That document is the culmination of almost 50 years of negotiations between the teacher’s union and the district.
+That document is the culmination of 50 years of negotiations between the teacher’s union and the district.
 It is the end result of hard fought collective bargaining where thousands of WG teachers sacrificed a tremendous amount of time, energy, and money so you can enjoy the protections and benefits you have today.

 YOU are the union … and the union is YOU.
 Attacks against teacher unions, tenure and pubic schools are rebukes against YOU.
 History has shown that the protection that unions provide to teachers today is as essential as it was 50 years ago.